mozilla/cargo-vet/book/src/audit-entries.md

 ```

 This field only has an effect when the associated audit entry is actually used
 in the recursive vetting algorithm.
-In the where multiple entries are used for a
+In the case where multiple entries are used
-single crate, their `dependency_criteria` are unioned together.
+for a single crate, their `dependency_criteria` are unioned together.

 These criteria propagate through the entire subtree unless inner branches
-specify their own `require_criteria`.
+specify their own `dependency_criteria`.